Rymbekova/rymbekova.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 # to show the content
 # or provide a link
-layout: page
+layout: default
 title: Home
-permalink: /home/

 ---

 Hi, my name is Aigerim

-I am a PhD student in the [Computational Admixture Genomics group at University of Vienna] (https://admixture.univie.ac.at/) and this is my personal website.
+I am a PhD student in the Computational Admixture [Genomics] (https://admixture.univie.ac.at) group at University of Vienna and this is my personal website.
 Here you can find out more about me.